-The approach of Zhang and Mellit is to link the values of higher Green's functions to regulators of motivic cycles in the generic fibre of the universal family while the approach of Li, Bruinier-Ehlen-Yang and Viazovska is to link the higher Greens functions to Borcherds lifts of weakly holomorphic modular forms.
+The approach of Zhang and Mellit is to link the values of higher Green's functions to regulators of motivic cycles in the generic fibre of the universal family while the approach of Li, Bruinier-Ehlen-Yang and Viazovska is to link the higher Green's functions themselves to Borcherds lifts of weakly holomorphic modular forms.

-That there should be a link between motivic cycles and Borcherds lifts was speculated upon in \cite{sree2000} following the remarkable work of Borcherds \cite{borc} proving the theorem of Gross-Zagier, Hirzerbruch-Zagier and van der Geer in one fell swoop.
+That there should be a link between motivic cycles and Borcherds lifts was speculated upon in \cite{sree2000} following the remarkable work of Borcherds \cite{borc} proving the theorem of Gross-Zagier, Hirzebruch-Zagier and van der Geer in one fell swoop.
 There has been recent progress on this approach in the work of Doran-Kerr \cite{doke} and Brown-Fonseca \cite{brfo}.